amir-saniyan/simple-fish-classification/README.md

 ## Predicting

-To train the model run the following command:
+To predict the model run the following command:

 ```shell
 $ python3 predict.py <image-file-name>